Kronuz/Xapiand/docs/_docs/reference-guide/storage.md

 ---
-title: Storage API
+title: Storage
 ---

-The storage is designed to put files in volumes much in the way Facebook's Haystack <sup>[1](#footnote-1)</sup> works; once there a file enters the storage it can't really be deleted/modified from the volume, but instead, if a change is needed, a new file blob will be written to the volume.
+The Xapiand _Storage_ is designed to put files in volumes much in the way Facebook's _Haystack_ <sup>[1](#footnote-1)</sup> works; once there a file enters the storage it can't really be deleted/modified from the volume, but instead, if a change is needed, a new file blob will be written to the volume.
 Storage is envisioned to be used when there are files you need to store which you know won't be changing often or at all.

-Assuming there is a [PNG]({{ '/assets/Lenna.png' | absolute_url }}){:target="_blank"} file called `Lenna.png`
+Assuming there is a [PNG]({{ '/assets/Lenna.png' | absolute_url }}){:target="_blank"}
-in the working directory, lets add those to the storage using `STORE`:
+file called `Lenna.png` in the working directory, lets add those to the storage using `STORE`:

 {% capture req %}